sourcegraph/handbook/content/communication/team_chat.md

 - #progress - Share cool/interesting progress with the team
 - #thanks - Appreciate someone's work?
 You can thank them here! :) {#thanks}
 - #handbook - Updates to and discussion of [this handbook](../index.md)
+- #handbook-updates - Github updates from the Handbook repo.
+- #handbook-announce - Announcement of important changes to the Handbook.

 ### Product